 (4) FEP Nutrition.
 Nutrition plays an important role in a member's performance, weight management, and disease prevention.
 Each member enrolled in FEP must select a nutrition option based on not being within BCA [to include Age-Adjusted Standards (AAS)] and/or PRT standards.
 Each option must include goal setting, long-term behavior modification, and ongoing support.
-The CFL has an important role in making referrals to Registered Dietitian Nutritionists (RDN)/healthcare providers (HCP).
-CFL and ACFLs do not provide diets, recommend specific caloric intakes, or provide nutrition counseling.
+The CFL has an important role in making referrals to a Registered Dietitian Nutritionist (RDN) or other healthcare providers.
+CFL/ACFLs do not provide diets, recommend specific caloric intakes, or provide nutrition counseling.
 Detailed information regarding FEP participant nutrition education requirements and available resources are provided in PRP Guide 10.
-CFLs will annotate the nutrition option selected by the member in the FEP section of PRIMS.
-The d.
+CFLs will annotate the nutrition option selection on the members contact record page, using the nutrition enrollment tile in PRIMS.
+The FEP participant needs to provide proof of completion to the CFL for record-keeping in PRIMS.

+d.
 FEP Documentation.
 All FEP records are the property of the command and are to be maintained for no less than five years.
 FEP documents include: